IndicoDataSolutions/Custom-Workflow-Template/README.md

 4. Find the filepath to your model ID (this will have to change every time the model is updated).
    `kube exec moonbow` then run the script 'get_model_paths.py', you'll see it in the scripts folder.
-   Add this in your workflow.py pred_kwargs for model_file_path.
+   Add this in your workflow.py pred_kwargs for model_file_path. (if this script is not there, you can create it there- get_model_paths.py is in the scripts folder of this repo)

 5. Incorporate your custom code into workflow.py.